archana-chauhan/sample-app-kotlin/README.md

 Implemented Pull to refresh in order to load the articles.
 Also, Formatting the date (yyy-mm-dd hh:mm:ss): e.g. Mar 24, 2021 09:28 AM <br/>

-Loading images:
+Loading images:<br/>
-  For Larger article, showing image from items/enclosure/link.
+  For Larger article, showing image from items/enclosure/link. <br/>
   For Regular articles, showing image from items/thumbnail. <br/>